 The shift is on for large companies to move from the suburbs to downtown.
 The most high-profile example was when General Electric decided to relocate its headquarters from the suburbs in Fairfield, Connecticut, to the Seaport district tech hub in downtown Boston.
 Tax breaks sweetened the deal, but the company cited proximity to talent as one of the primary motivators for the move.

 The effect is tangible.
 The U.S. Census Bureau reports that the number of metro jobs located within three miles of downtowns increased by 7 percent between 1996 and 2013.
 Experts say that the segmentation of corporations has helped house various functions in different locations.
-Tech-heavy branches, for example, can move to cities where the tech talent is, while the rest remain anchored in home base.
-PODS® can help companies with such moves, delivering mobile storage containers with the flexibility to accommodate extended schedules.
+Tech-heavy branches, for example, can move to cities where the tech talent is, while the rest remain anchored in the home base.
+PODS storage can help companies with such moves, delivering mobile containers with the flexibility to accommodate extended schedules.